keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 <!-- シミュレータの有用性 -->
 On the contrary, interconnect simulators have several advantages compared to physical clusters.
-Simulators allow users to carry out systematic investigation of clusters with diverse topologies and parameters.
+Simulators allow users to conduct systematic investigation of clusters with diverse topologies and parameters.
 Furthermore, simulators make experiments on extremely large-scale virtual environments possible.
 They also allow measuring and recording metrics that are either difficult or